Codeception/robo-paracept/README.md

 Parallel execution of Codeception tests can be implemented in different ways.
 Depending on a project the actual needs can be different.
-Thus, we are going to prepare a set of predefined tasks that can be combined and reconfigured to fit needs.
+So we prepared a set of predefined Robo tasks that can be combined and reconfigured to fit your needs.

 ## Tasks